 And beautiful soft, white sand!

 Fall…the best season for beach walks

 In my opinion, the summer months in Florida are not the best time to visit the beaches.
 Oftentimes, your entire visit consists of trying to find enough shade, repeatedly slathering yourself with sunscreen, and finally jumping in the water because you are completely overheated (only to find that the bath temperature water does absolutely nothing to cool you down).
-Add in noisy crowds and oftentimes impossible to find parking and you have yourself a less than perfect day out.
+Add in noisy crowds and oftentimes “impossible to find” parking and your fun beach day becomes a stressful beach day.

 If you are looking for a bit of relaxation this fall season, look no further than Anna Maria Island.
 Get here right after the summer crowds die down, and right before the snowbirds arrive – it’s the best time!
 Don’t expect to find a lot of chains and beachfront attractions here – just a relaxing, clean beach with plenty of local dining gems to choose amongst.
-The Sandbar is one option, a beachfront restaurant offering spectacular views at sunset.
+The Sandbar is one option – this highly regarded beachfront restaurant serves great seafood and offers spectacular views at sunset.

 Location & Parking